Latipay/LatipaySDK-iOS-Demo/README.md

 ![](screenshot/home.png?)

-### 1. Download framework and drag it into your project
+### 1. Download Latipay framework in this demo and drag it into your project

 ![](screenshot/framework.png)